-54 Brant Avenue, Brantford, N3T 3G8 E-mail: office@fccb.ca; www.fccb.ca

-Free counselling and support services for women 16 years and over who have experienced physical, emotional abuse, or sexual assault, including childhood sexual abuse in order that they may live free of violence.
+E-mail: office@willowbridge.ca website: www.willowbridge.ca Free counselling and support services for women 16 years and over who have experienced physical, emotional abuse, or sexual assault, including childhood sexual abuse in order that they may live free of violence.
 Therapy services include: crisis/ support counselling, safety planning, sexual assault, mental health and addictions counselling, referrals to other services, rights information, sexual assault counselling; as well as counselling for a range of issues such as: depression, low self-esteem, anxiety, or anger that may result from the violence.
 Groups and workshops on learning to trust, relaxation and selfcare, and building self-esteem are available.
+Please be advised the Family Counselling Centre of Brant has changed its name to Willowbridge Community Services.

-Counselling for Children and Adolescents
+Counselling for Children & Adolescents

 Nova Vita Domestic Violence Prevention Services Children Exposed to Domestic Violence 519-752-1005 ext.
-221 www.novavita.org
+221